So you can file this under strange things I have mommy guilt for — I’ve yet to arrange banjo lessons for my eldest daughter.

-For Christmas my mother-in-law bought my daughter a beginner’s banjo.
-Rainbow desperately wants to practice on it, but doesn’t know where to start.
+For Christmas, my mother-in-law bought my daughter a beginner’s banjo.
+Gracie desperately wants to practice on it but doesn’t know where to start.
 She reads and re-reads the little booklet that came with it, trying to figure out what chords are, and inevitably comes to me asking for help.
 I don’t have a clue how to tune this thing, or the foggiest notion on where to start as far as practising chords and learning to play.

 Lately my daughter has taken to sitting and strumming her banjo and singing loudly off key, frequently and with a level of gusto that is often less than lovely to my ear drums.
 Without my saying a word of complaint she knows it sounds like crap and is frustrated.
 “Mom, I’ve been thinking and I think it’s time for me to have those banjo lessons now please.” she says to me earnestly one late summer afternoon.